 Stockton opens its first instructional site in Ocean County, New Jersey, the Manahawkin Instructional Site.

-2013: Kramer Hall, the College’s Hammonton Instructional Site, opens.
+2013: Kramer Hall, the College’s Hammonton Instructional Site, opened on January 31, 2013.
 The building is named after Lynn and Charles Kramer for their many years of service and philanthropic support.

 Cape May County’s first instructional site of The Richard Stockton College of New Jersey was formally opened at a ribbon-cutting ceremony on Monday, April 29, 2013 at the Anne Azeez Hall in Woodbine, NJ.

 Stockton College dedicated its $39.5 million Unified Science Center in a ribbon-cutting ceremony on September 18, 2013.
 The 66,350-square-foot, three-story facility expands Stockton’s School of Natural Sciences and Mathematics.